ELECTRONIC PRESS KIT

 Taylor Steele started singing when she was a young girl, joining her family on stage singing old time country music, 60's/70's bar band blues, and classic rock.
 She has covered a lot of ground since then and has spent a lot of time developing her self taught finger picking style.
 Growing up, she would get lost in discovering and covering folk/rock, old country, and soul/blues artists including Bob Dylan, Van Morrison, The Band, Hank Williams Sr., Son House, Jimmie Rodgers, Neil Young, and Bonnie Raitt.
 This has informed Taylor’s songwriting and provided her with a wide range of excellent influences from which to draw.

-The band consists of lead vocals, acoustic resonator, and electric telecaster by Taylor Steele, lead guitar and vocals by James Stewart, bass and vocals by Garrett Burris, drums and vocals by Kyle Heynen, and keys by Nick Szwedo.
+The band consists of lead vocals, acoustic resonator, and electric telecaster by Taylor Steele, lead guitar and vocals by James Stewart, bass and vocals by Garrett Burris, and drums and vocals by Kyle Heynen.

-Taylor and her Love Preachers have performed alongside artists Amanda Anne Platt & the Honeycutters, Ray Wylie Hubbard, Chicago Farmer, The Mighty Pines, Aaron Kamm & the One Drops, Neil Francis, The Wild Feathers, Ana Popovic, and more.
+Taylor and her Love Preachers have performed alongside touring artists Amanda Anne Platt & the Honeycutters, Ray Wylie Hubbard, Steve Poltz, Chicago Farmer, The Mighty Pines, Aaron Kamm & the One Drops, Neil Francis, The Wild Feathers, Ana Popovic, and more.